Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 # Other ways to create Actions

 The simplest way to create actions is to use the [Input Actions editor](ActionsEditor.md) to configure a set of actions in an asset, as described above.
 However, because the Input System package API is open and flexible, you can create actions using alternative techniques.
-These alternatives might be more suitable if you developing something unusual or want to customize your project beyond the standard workflow.
+These alternatives might be more suitable if you want to customize your project beyond the standard workflow.

 ### Creating Actions by declaring them in MonoBehaviours

-As an alternative workflow, you can declare individual [Input Action](../api/UnityEngine.InputSystem.InputAction.html) and [Input Action Maps](../api/UnityEngine.InputSystem.InputActionMap.html) as fields directly inside `MonoBehaviour` components, like this:
+As an alternative workflow, you can declare individual [Input Action](../api/UnityEngine.InputSystem.InputAction.html) and [Input Action Maps](../api/UnityEngine.InputSystem.InputActionMap.html) as fields directly inside `MonoBehaviour` components.

 ```CSharp
 using UnityEngine;